udem-dlteam/pnut/artifact.md

 ### Bootstrapping pnut

 Pnut's main use case is to compile itself.
-To ensure that the bootstrap process works, the `./bootstrap-pnut-sh.sh` script can be used.
-This script compiles pnut-sh twice: once with pnut-sh compiled with GCC (pnut-sh.sh) and then with pnut-sh.sh (pnut-sh-twice-bootstrapped.sh).
+To ensure that the bootstrap process works, the `make bootstrap-pnut-sh` script can be used.
+This script compiles pnut-sh twice: once with pnut-sh compiled with GCC (`pnut-sh.sh`) and then with pnut-sh.sh (`pnut-sh-bootstrapped.sh`).
 The script then compares the two generated scripts to ensure that they are identical.

 Note that the steps running shell versions of pnut can take a while to complete.